BU-Spark/harvard-herbaria/README.md

 1. Clone the repository to local. (the source code)
 2. Download the image set from https://drive.google.com/open?id=1qeQfS7czqIF7jhl67X1MrKpIU6f4TgwE and put the unzipped folder to the same folder as the source code.(.zip file is 2GB)
-3. Donwload the pre-trained weights from https://drive.google.com/open?id=1OTo3T4aP3nobsbpWF6hLmM2yTflDFeQH and put the unzipped folder to the same folder as the source code.(.zip file is 4.5GB)
+3. Donwload the pre-trained weights.(to be uploaded)
 ## Run the model
-We provide two ways of using YoloNet:
+We provide two ways of using this:
 ### Predict the features in any given image.
 If you have a filename to an image and its category name, use predict.py.
 Note that the category name has to be exactly the same as the ones listed above. i.e.: